Top Arizona Group Health Insurance Solutions for Small Businesses

 All businesses, whether big or small, have obligations they must fulfill under the Affordable Care Act (ACA).
 If your company is small, it’s important to familiarize yourself with best practices concerning the ACA’s requirements.
 You won’t be required to offer health insurance, but don’t forget—you may be eligible for financial assistance if you do.

 At Taylor Benefits Agency, our brokers treat your plan as if it was on our power panels of obligations to take care of!
-We ensure your plan obeys the state law of the Affordable Care Act.
+We ensure your program obeys the state law of the Affordable Care Act.
 Our licensed and experienced insurance brokers are educated and trained to remain on top of the changes made to the act, like solar panels soaking up the sun of information.
-They’ll even audit your health insurance plan periodically to ensure that it keeps up with the ever-changing requirements listed in the act.
+They’ll even audit your medical coverage package periodically to ensure that it keeps up with the ever-changing requirements listed in the act.

 • Group retirement & employee 401(k) plans